 Tips for making scones

 - Grate the butter and then freeze it to keep it cold until ready to incorporate with the flour.
 This takes the place of cutting the butter into the flour with a pastry cutter.
 These small shards of frozen butter create a very light and flaky texture.
 Alternatively, make sure to use very cold, cubed butter when cutting it into the flour.

 - Use cold ingredients - egg, heavy cream, and lemon juice.
 Chill the scones while the oven preheats to keep the ingredients cold.

 - Toss the lemon zest and blueberries with the flour before adding the wet ingredients.
 This helps to evenly distribute the zest and berries.

-- If using frozen blueberries, do not thaw before adding them to the dough.
+- If using frozen blueberries, do not thaw them before adding them to the dough.

 - Don't overwork the dough.
-Overworking the dough creates a tough dough.
+Overworking the dough creates tough dough.
 Work the dough just enough to bring it together and form the scones.
 Also, overworking the dough will turn the dough purple from the blueberries!

 - Fresh lemon juice (and zest) provides so much flavor and brightness.